larastudio/stedding/README.md

     hostPort: 6380
 ```

 Port 2022 is used in `.inventory` file.
+If your ports 80, 443 and 6369 are available you do not need the PortForwards.
+Laravel Valet does need 80 and 443 for example and even though it uses .test it still will fight Lima Nginx for them.

 #### Starting Lima and SSH Config